 Before there was, there was not – not him nor you

 nor God, but us.
-Together we broiled and hummed in the darkness,
+Together we broiled in the darkness,

 sinking into each other and growing pregnant with the idea.

-Picture this: standing in the shadow of a tree that drips
+Standing in the shadow of a tree that drips red apples

-Envision the birth of the world reflected in their shine.
+from its twisted branches, the birth of the world in their shine.

-its white wound spitting a juice that slides coolness down your arm
+its white wound spitting a coolness that slides down your arm:

 Adam lounging in the sun, his eyes closed.

-He is with God there and doesn’t even know.
+He is with God and he doesn’t even know.

-Know this.
-You have given this beautiful, awful world a reason to exist.
+You have given this awful world a reason to exist.

 A covenant barring destruction marked not by rainbows,

-but the scream of a woman giving birth to its children.
+but the scream of a woman giving birth.